KALTCHUK/Z80_Modular_Computer/readme.md

 Ready to start!
 Now you can transfer all the CP/M software from your computer to the Proton.

-In the Proton Manual there's a section called "Getting Started" which describes in details all the steps listed above.
+In the Proton User's Manual there's a section called "Building Procedure" which describes in details all the steps listed above.
 I suggest you read ALL the manual before starting.